 The world needs novel, innovative approaches to address both known and future infectious disease threats.

 We are harnessing the body’s immune system to identify and kill cancer cells in the same way the immune system identifies and targets infections.

-Moderna recognises the impact of rare diseases on patients and their families, particularly when the disease lacks any effective treatment options.
+Moderna recognizes the impact of rare diseases on patients and their families, particularly when the disease lacks any effective treatment options.

 We are developing several potential mRNA therapeutics that we believe have the potential to help the millions of patients battling autoimmune diseases.